 Exit issues for small firms and sole practitioners

-If the next generation is not keen to take ownership of the business, you may be able to make changes in the present to manage any concerns (eg if there are worries over risk, take the opportunity now to incorporate the partnership into a limited liability vehicle).
+If the next generation is not keen to take ownership of the business, you may be able to make changes in the present to manage any concerns.

 There are also several consolidators and so-called ‘succession solutions’ that are actively looking to acquire multiple firms in short timescales.

 Becoming an owner of your firm has to be an attractive option – ultimately, you need to be good at what you do, and be profitable.

 There are a number of ways to achieve this.
 Obviously, some will be financial (such as controlling overheads), but others are much less tangible: are your staff well-motivated and trained, for example?.

 Whichever route you take (and there are several), maximising value in an exit scenario is not something you should start thinking about only as you step into the negotiating room.

 Have a five-year plan, and exit the firm on a high point, when potential acquirers/incoming partners can perceive the value they are getting.